-The serial output data control register is used to program the AD9253 in various output data modes depending upon the data capture solution.
-Table 21 describes the various serialization options available in the AD9253.
+The serial output data control register is used to program the AD9653 in various output data modes depending upon the data capture solution.
+Table 23 describes the various serialization options available in the AD9653.

-Resolution/Sample Rate Override (Register 0x100)
+Sample Rate Override (Register 0x100)

-This register is designed to allow the user to downgrade the device.
-Any attempt to upgrade the default speed grade results in a chip power-down.
+This register is designed to allow the user to downgrade the sample rate.
 Settings in this register are not initialized until Bit 0 of the transfer register (Register 0xFF) is written high.